midi1996/P50-opencore-hackintosh/README.md

       2. While in Finder, click on Finder > Preferences > General > Show these items on the desktop > Hard disks and External disks
       3. You will see your SSD's partitions on the desktop, right click on the macOS partition > Quick Actions > Mount EFI > type in your password when you get the prompt.
 Your SSD's EFI will show up.
       4. Copy `Your USB's FAT32 partition` > `EFI` > `BOOT` and `OC` to `Your SSD's EFI` > `EFI` > `.`
-         - Go `Your SSD's EFI` > `EFI` > `Boot`, rename OC's BOOTx64.EFI to BOOTxOC.EFI (this is so that it doesn't get overwritten after Windows Updates/Linux Grub2 Updates)
-      5. Reboot to USB's OC
-      6. Select "Shell.efi"
+      5. In your USB, backup `EFI` > `BOOT` > `BOOTx64.EFI` and replace it with `OpenShell.efi` that you renamed to `BOOTX64.EFI`, this way, your laptop will boot to the shell instead of OC
+      6. Boot the USB from your firmware Boot Options
       7. Once you're greeted with the shell
          1. Type `map -b`, usually you'll find the first partition listed is the FAT32 readable partition, should be named `FSX:` where X is a number
-            * In case you have multiple drives with FAT32 partitions your EFI might be something different than FS0, always check the files inside the partition you chose by running `ls`.
+            * In case you have multiple drives with FAT32 partitions your EFI might be something different from FS0, always check the files inside the partition you chose by running `ls`.
          2. Type `FSX:`
-         3. Type `bcfg boot add 00 FSX:\EFI\BOOT\BOOTxOC.EFI "OpenCore Booter"`
+         3. Type `bcfg boot add 00 FSX:\EFI\OC\OpenCore.EFI "OpenCore"`
             - `bcfg`: Manages the boot and driver options that are stored in NVRAM. -- UEFI Spec sheet
             - `boot`: what bcfg needs to change
             - `add`: add entry
             - `00`: entry order in the list (00 being the very first entry)
             - `FSX:\EFI...`: path to the EFI file
-            - `"OpenCore Booter"`: name of the entry, you can choose whatever you want as long as it's 3 characters long and with the quotes.
+            - `"OpenCore"`: name of the entry, you can choose whatever you want as long as it's 3 characters long and with the quotes.
-         4. I recommend you run the same commands for `Shell.efi` to make it accessible from the UEFI Boot Menu in case you need to fix/check things.
+         4. You can run the same commands for `OpenShell.efi` (with path `\EFI\OC\Tools\OpenShell.efi`) to make it accessible from the UEFI Boot Menu in case you need to fix/check things.
+(Optional, comes with security risks)
          5. Press Ctrl + Alt + Del and your laptop will reboot
       8. After that a new entry for the BOOTxOC is made and your laptop will boot to OC automatically.
          - Note that in the event of a Windows Update "replaces your EFI" (which it totally does NOT), you can simply check the boot order in the BIOS Setup > Boot and change the order as you see fit, or if suddenly the entry vanishes, you'll have to redo the steps above